netdata/netdata/docs/tutorial/longer-metrics-storage.md

     memory mode = dbengine
 ```

-Restart Netdata, and you'll be using the database engine!
+Next, restart Netdata.
+On Linux systems, we recommend running `sudo service netdata restart`.
+You're now using the database engine!

-> Learn more about how we implemented the database engine and our vision for its future on our blog: [_How and why we're
+> Learn more about how we implemented the database engine, and our vision for its future, on our blog: [_How and why
-> bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).
+> we're bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).

 What makes the database engine efficient?
-It's a traditional database split between RAM and disk.
-The database engine
+It's a traditional database, but data is split between RAM and disk.
+The
-caches and indexes data on RAM to keep memory usage low, and then compresses older metrics and saves them to disk for
+database engine caches and indexes data on RAM to keep memory usage low, and then compresses older metrics onto disk for
 long-term storage.

 When the Netdata dashboard queries for historical metrics, the database engine will use its cache, stored in RAM, to